natterstefan/zoom-slack-status-updater/README.md

   }
 ```

-Step 3 - add `process.env.<secret name>` to your configuration file
+Step 3 - now you can the secret with `process.env.<secret name>` to your
+configuration file

 ```js
   {